 Student applicants for Best Actor/Actress must agree to the possible videotaping, televised opportunities, photos, press interviews, and print advertising in conjunction with the Broadway In Chicago Illinois High School Musical Theatre Awards.

-Students must be willing and available to participate in both the Broadway In Chicago Illinois High School Musical Theatre Awards on May 5– 6, 2019 and The Jimmy Awards® (National High School Musical Theatre Awards®) June 24, 2019 and the week leading up to it.
+Students must be willing and available to participate in both the Broadway In Chicago Illinois High School Musical Theatre Awards on May 31 and June 1, 2020 and The Jimmy Awards® (National High School Musical Theatre Awards®) in June 2020 and the week leading up to it.

 A list of qualifying roles for Best Actor and Best Actress can be found here (subject to change).

 2020 IHSMTA Nominees and Award Recipients:

 The 24 nominees will be evaluated through an audition process that includes two live performances of two solo songs: one song (up-tempo or ballad, if applicable) from the qualifying role they played in the musical for which they have been nominated and one song of the nominee’s choosing from a provided list of The Jimmy Awards® approved songs.
 Nominees must provide their own clearly-marked sheet music in a 3-ring binder in page protectors.
 All nominees must perform with the provided accompanist – no recordings or a cappella singing will be allowed.
 Two students (One Best Actor and One Best Actress) will be selected as the IHSMTA award recipients to compete at The Jimmy Awards® on behalf of Illinois.

 If selected as the Best Actor or Best Actress Award Recipient: